Clyde-Goodall/Uptimer/README.md

 Python network uptime/outage logger

 ## Why?
- I want a tangible, visual representation of how often my connection goes out every day, thanks to AT&T. Works for any connection, and will yield a CSV file as a log.
+ I want a tangible, visual representation of how often my connection goes out every day.
+Works for any connection, and will yield a CSV file as a log.

+ ##Usage
+ simply run
+ `python tray.py`
+ I will be releasing it as a standalone in the future, however.

 ## TODO
  charting of outage occurrence/duration, optional mailer.